jamestalmage/tang/Readme.md

 source-maps
 -----------

-`ng-test-utils` uses [recast](https://github.com/benjamn/recast) to scan your code and inject all the boilerplate required to make things work (it injects the `beforeEach` methods exactly as shown above).
+`tang` uses [recast](https://github.com/benjamn/recast) to scan your code and inject all the boilerplate required to make things work (it injects the `beforeEach` methods exactly as shown above).
 However, modified javascript can create difficulties during the debug process if the line numbers displayed when an Error gets thrown do not match the actual place in your code where it is happening.
-Fortunately, `ng-test-utils` ships with full source-map support.
+Fortunately, `tang` ships with full source-map support.
 Just make sure you enable source-maps in your browsers developer tools, and enable source-map support from whichever plugin you are using in your build.